Water

 Nanyang Technological University

-Dr. Edison H. Ang possesses a comprehensive background and a diverse skill set within the domain of materials science and engineering.
-He completed his undergraduate studies at Nanyang Technological University in Singapore in 2012, earning his B.S. degrees.
-In 2017, Dr. Ang successfully attained his Ph.D. from Nanyang Technological University.
-Subsequently, he broadened his experience as a Postdoctoral Fellow at the National University of Singapore, from 2016 to 2017.
-Later, he returned to Nanyang Technological University, assuming the role of Research Fellow from 2017 to 2019.
-In mid-2018, he also undertook a Visiting Scholar position at the Technical University of Munich in Germany.
+Dr. Edison Huixiang Ang is a Singaporean Materials Scientist who born in 28 July 1987.
+He has a background in materials science and engineering along with a diverse skill set.
+He completed his undergraduate studies, earning B.S. degrees, at Nanyang Technological University in Singapore in 2012.
+Later, in 2017, Dr. Ang received his Ph.D. from the same university.
+He gained additional experience as a Postdoctoral Fellow at the National University of Singapore from 2016 to 2017 and later served as a Research Fellow at Nanyang Technological University from 2017 to 2019.
+In mid-2018, he also took on a Visiting Scholar role at the Technical University of Munich in Germany.

-At present, Dr. Edison H. Ang holds the position of Assistant Professor at the National Institute of Education/Nanyang Technological University.
+Currently, Dr. Edison H. Ang serves as an Assistant Professor at the National Institute of Education/Nanyang Technological University.

 Nguyen Huu Nghia is the Director of the Center for Environment and Disease Monitoring in Aquaculture (CEDMA) at the Research Institute for Aquaculture No.1 (RIA1) under Vietnam’s Ministry of Agriculture and Rural Development.
 He has co-managed various research efforts in Vietnam aquaculture as well as published recent research into the use of nanobubbles.